openstack/ironic/doc/source/index.rst

 ..
 TODO
 .. - installation
 .. - configuration
+..   - DB and AMQP
+..   - API and Conductor services
 ..   - integration with other OS services
-..   - single or multiple managers
-..   - different drivers
+..   - any driver-specific configuration
 .. - hardware enrollment
 ..   - manual vs automatic
 ..   - hw plugins